Sleep and the Shift Worker

 Create a Consistent Sleep Schedule

 Regardless of what your work schedule is, establish a regular sleep routine.
 Start with having a regular bedtime.
-If you work rotating shift like do, you need to have a consistent sleep routine for the days you work night shift, the days you work the day shift and your days off.
+If you work rotating shift like I do, you need to have a consistent sleep routine for the days you work night shift, the days you work the day shift and your days off.
 I make sure I go to bed early at the same time because productive sleep is critical.
 When I am sleeping off night shift, I like to fool the body into thinking it is nighttime by isolating myself from the world around me.
 I like to use a low dose of melatonin, wear a sleep mask and earplugs and go to bed as soon as I get home.

 Plan Your Meals Ahead of Time